From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: Introduction

 Consequently, one might pose the question, which seems both fundamentally, as well as practically important: (Qu3) Is it possible to transfer the inter-modal entanglement—which is relatively simpler to achieve—to inter-particle entanglement—which is particularly challenging to realize—as deterministically as possible?
 The purpose of this paper is to show that, indeed, wavefunctional \footnote{Throughout this paper, the term wavefunctional is used as the adjectival form of wavefunction, and is unrelated to a \emph{wave functional} that plays the role of a wavefunction in a quantized theory of wave fields \cite{Schiff_1955}.} entanglement—that is, entanglement between mathematically inseparable quantum wavefunctions or optical field modes—can be transformed into direct entangling interactions between optical photons that are described by such modes.
 An additional step that entails making a measurement on an ancillary photon appears to be irreplaceable.
-Schematically, Fig. \ref{fig:f1} summarizes the problem that this paper addresses, whereas Fig. \ref{fig:f2} depicts a proposed solution.
+Schematically, Fig. \ref{fig:f1} summarizes the problem that this paper addresses.

 It is important to note that pairs of indistinguishable optical photons—whose angles of linear polarization are entangled—are routinely produced by spontaneous parametric down-conversion (SPDC)-based setups \cite{PhysRevLett.75.4337}.
 However, although these sources of entangled photon pairs can be, for example, cascaded \cite{PhysRevA.57.2076, Hannes2010} to generate three-photon entangled states \cite{Hannes2010, Shalm2013}, such highly optically non-linear procedures require complex experimental arrangements \cite{Zhang:16, PhysRevLett.121.250505}, and are plagued by low conversion efficiencies, thereby imposing severe requirement on the pump laser.
 In this paper, I propose an alternative strategy that entails creating mode-mode entangled states—where the modes contain up to $N \geq 3$ photons—and converting such mode-mode entangled states to genuine photon-photon entangled states.
+Therefore, when viewed from an alternative perspective, the aim of this work can also be construed as suggesting experimentally feasible ways of transforming the entanglement between two arbitrary, bosonic, optical modes into entanglement between their constituent, characteristic, spatial modes.